-Process Vessel: Process vessel (tank) are designed to simply hold and store liquids and they are used for an integrated operation in petrochemical facilities, refineries, gas plants, oil and gas production facilities, and other facilities.
+Process Vessel: Process vessels (tanks) are designed to simply hold and store liquids and they are used for an integrated operation in petrochemical facilities, refineries, gas plants, oil and gas production facilities, and other facilities.

 Autoclaves: Autoclaves are large vessels that are pressurized and brought to high temperatures.
 They are usually cylindrical since the rounded shape is better able to safely withstand high pressures.
 Autoclaves are designed to hold items that are placed inside and then the lid is sealed.

-High Pressure Vessels: They are the most durable vessels at the market which are capable of working under heaviest loads and they provide the best resistance to corrosion, temperature and pressure.
-The high pressure vessels are usually made of stainless steel.
-Typical functions for high pressure vessel: high speed mixers, chemical reactors and supercritical extraction systems.
+High-Pressure Vessels: They are the most durable vessels on the market which are capable of working under the heaviest loads and they provide the best resistance to corrosion, temperature, and pressure.
+The high-pressure vessels are usually made of stainless steel.
+Typical functions for the high-pressure vessel: high-speed mixers, chemical reactors, and supercritical extraction systems.

 Expansion Tanks: The expansion tanks are designed to adjust for changes in the amount of hot water in heating systems and changes in water flow rate, and to maintain the static pressure produced by the pump at the utilization level in sanitary hot water systems.